How to Make Life Better Instantly

 Are you annoyed about something?
 Angry?
-Or maybe just a little pissed off?
+Maybe just a little pissed off?

 We all are.
 There’s nobody breathing among us who has not had their heart broken, their toes stepped on, and their wallet cheated.

-Vent after the fact if you have to.
-But act first.
+Vent after the fact if you need to, but act first.
 Gather information before, if you need to.
 But don’t squander your time.
 There’s far less of it than you realize.

 So, the next time you find yourself grabbing your phone to vent or drifting over to Facebook to complain, maybe you should just try getting off your ass and making your life better right now.
 (And if that doesn’t work, at least the story you tell later will have more details!)